handong32/handong32.github.io/guides/linux_appliance.md

 ```

 ### Getting other programs to run
 However, in order to run other programs we will also need to follow the same steps above.
 For that purpose, below is a simple script `copy_bin_libs` to automate the entire process.
-Example usage: `MYINIT=$LFS BINS="ls echo env nproc ln mkdir mknod mount pwd grep umount cat head tail wc ps ip lsblk lspci lsmod poweroff reboot df du dh" ./copy_bin_libs`
+Example usage: `MYINIT=$LFS BINS="ls echo env nproc ln mkdir mknod mount pwd grep umount cat head tail wc ps ip lsblk lspci lsmod poweroff reboot df du" ./copy_bin_libs`

 ```
 [root@ ~]# cat copy_bin_libs